SFF: Events and Awards: Events

 The Ninth Science Fiction Foundation Masterclass in Science Fiction Criticism will be held from Friday 17 July to Sunday 19 July 2015.

 The SFF Masterclass involves three days studying texts supplied by three class leaders.
 It is a great way to broaden your critical perspectives, sharpen some critical tools, and to make contacts with other people writing on SF and Fantasy.
 The class leaders are drawn from professional writers, academics and fans, and this is a great opportunity to learn from people experienced in their craft.

-The tutors for 2014 will be:
+The Class Leaders for 2015 will be: